 Our organisation was formed in 2014.
 It grew out of the success of Warwick Rowers, a calendar launched in 2009 to raise funds for the rowing programme at the University of Warwick.
 The calendar continues to fund Sport Allies almost entirely.
 Featuring the predominantly heterosexual male rowers of the university’s rowing team and produced by an LGBT photographer and film-maker, the calendar project has won an international following as an exemplary gay/straight alliance and as a “straight allies” project that champions greater LGBT inclusion in sport.

 When the calendar team decided to commit a share of profits to furthering the message of the calendar through non-profit work, their research led them to conclude that there was a gap to be filled by a new organisation.
 Sport Allies became that organisation.

-Sport Allies is in the process of becoming a UK registered charity.
+Sport Allies has recently been accepted as a registered UK charity (No. 1169945).
 It has a board that includes professionals and experts in media production, education, charity management, financial governance and sport, as well as a youth representative who has worked on both sides of the calendar project at the University of Warwick.
 More information about our team can be found here.